Fellowship Programs

 MannKind Corporation

-In collaboration with the USC Mann School, MannKind Corporation’s Global Headquarters in Westlake Village, California is proud to offer a one-year Medical Affairs Post-Doctoral Fellowship from July 1, 2022 to June 30, 2023.
-There are two fellowship positions that will be offered to motivated and high-performing PharmD fellowship candidates for the 2022 Fellowship Class.
+In collaboration with the USC Mann School, MannKind Corporation’s Global Headquarters in Westlake Village, California is proud to offer a one-year Medical Affairs Post-Doctoral Fellowship from July 1, 2024 to June 30, 2025.

 As an integral member of Mannkind’s Medical Team, the fellow will gain exposure and get hands-on practice experience in the Medical Affairs functional specialty in the biopharmaceutical industry.
 These will include developing, participating, and being an integral team member on business priorities including: